 In times of stress there are some tried and true things you can do to help you relax throughout the day.
 You have all been through a lot over the past year or so.
 It is time to take an opportunity for yourself to decompress and loosen up.
 Some involve a change in location and others tap into your creativity.
 Find what works best for you.

 Take A Breath

 Getting outside and enjoying the fresh air can give you a new perspective on your current thoughts or stressors.
 While you are outdoors, enjoy the ease and convenience of pod vape.
+Aside from vape, you can also try these non tobacco pouches to help you relax.
 Take a seat and appreciate your surroundings.
 You might spot a bit of nature that you have not had the chance to observe before, especially if you were on lockdown.
 Take your time and be alone with your thoughts and breathing.